Picture source: http://independentaudit.com/tweeting-audit-findings-colour/

 “The top three challenges in implementing GAMP are establishing procedural control, handling management and change control, and finding an acceptable standard among the existing variations.”

-Think if your company is capable covering these requirements or it is better to devote to specialized vendors.
+Evaluate if your organization is capable covering these requirements or it is better to devote to specialized vendors.

 - Patient safety issues

-Summing up, in order to be ready for an RBM-related audit, you should be aware of the logic of the regulatory landscape, define a company-wide RBM strategy in the SOPs and role descriptions, define the risks and risk hierarchies, plan mitigation actions to reduce the probability or impact of a risk event, define the RBM success metrics and apply them.
+Summing up, in order to be ready for an RBQM-related audit, you should be aware of the logic of the regulatory landscape, define a company-wide RBQM strategy in the SOPs and role descriptions, define the risks and risk hierarchies, plan mitigation actions to reduce the probability or impact of a risk event, define the RBQM success metrics and apply them.

-Finally yet importantly, the discussed common failures, some of the audit findings happen due to discrepancies in interpretation of guidelines between a company or institution and an auditor.
+Finally, yet import, the discussed common failures, some of the audit findings happen due to discrepancies in interpretation of guidelines between a company or institution and an auditor.
 In these situations, there is no right or wrong answer because of a certain range of opinions about aspects of regulatory documents.
 The best strategy is – a respectful argumentation.

-We wish to a reader successful audits and future inspections and hope this article helps to be better prepared.
+We wish you successful audits and future inspections and hope this article helps to be better prepared.

 pharmpro, “GAMP Standards For Validation Of Automated Systems,” 11-Mar-2008.